lifrank0406/lifrank0406.github.io/content/posts/harry-potter/harry-potter.md

 Harry Potter is real **in some different ‘dimension’** – his experience and consciousness are real but not observable from our ‘dimension’.
 God is on a higher/different ‘dimension’ than us, we are on a higher/different dimension than fictional characters we create.
 This is inherently an unprovable claim, and also very meta; ‘You must assert that our deeply felt reality is just one "level" among many.’

-    If a god is real, who cannot be *physicall*y measured or observed, is this kind of like another ‘level’ of reality?
+    If a god is real, who cannot be physically measured or observed, is this kind of like another ‘level’ of reality?
 Is the domain of imagination, where fictional characters exist, another ‘level’ of reality?

 Anyways if this is the case, we have that: